miguelbper/pyprune/README.md

 specific to the puzzle, i.e. the logic of how to fill the puzzle as if "by hand".

-The `Backtracking` class takes care of repeatedly using the rules to fill the grid util it finds a mistake, solves the puzzle, or becomes blocked, and adapts to each case:
+The `Backtracking` class takes care of repeatedly using the rules to fill the grid until it finds a mistake, solves the puzzle, or becomes blocked, and adapts to each case:
 - If it solves the puzzle, it returns the grid
 - If it finds a mistake, it rejects the current grid and backtracks to a previous grid
-- If it becomes blocked, it chooses a cell and makes a guess on how to fill that cell
+- If it becomes blocked, it chooses a cell and guesses how to fill that cell

 To implement the solver class, just add methods decorated with `rule` that specify how you want to fill the grid.